Asthma

 Table of contents

-• Asthma is a chronic lung disease that causes blockage and inflammation of the airways.
+• Asthma is a chronic lung disease that causes obstruction and inflammation of the airways.

-• It is a disease that can lead to serious consequences, but with appropriate treatment it can be controlled and significantly improve quality of life.
+• It can lead to serious consequences but can be managed with appropriate treatment, significantly improving quality of life.

-• There is no definitive cure, but various methods can be used to control symptoms, including medication, lifestyle changes and allergy shots.
+• There is no cure, but symptoms can be controlled using medications, lifestyle changes, and allergy vaccines.

-People who live in cities with poor air quality, smoke or are frequently exposed to cigarette smoke, suffer from allergies and have a family history of asthma are more prone to asthma.
+People who live in cities with poor air quality, smokers or those frequently exposed to cigarette smoke, individuals with allergies, and those with a family history of asthma are more susceptible to the disease.

 • Shortness of breath